AlexVanMechelen/Towers.jl/README.md

 1. Type 'solve' to solve the current game, instantly.
 2. Type 'solvestep' to solve the current game, step by step, whilst displaying explanation about each step taken.\
 Hit `Enter` to go to the next step.
-4. Run any julia command and thus also access the functions of `Towers.jl` and `Solver.jl`.
+4. Run any Julia command and thus also access the functions of `Towers.jl` and `Solver.jl`.
 5. Type 'exit' to exit the game.